liamwhite/Derpibooru-dl/README.md

 - Without a valid API key you will not be able to download anything not visible in the default guest view.
 - Copy your API key from [https://derpibooru.org/users/edit](https://derpibooru.org/users/edit)
 - Past it to the appropriate line in the `derpibooru_dl_config.cfg` inside the `config` folder. (e.g. `api_key = Ap1k3Yh3Re`)
-- Put the tags you want to download in `derpibooru_dl_tag_list.txt` in the `config` folder, with one tag per line. e.g.
+- Put the queries you want to download in `derpibooru_dl_tag_list.txt` in the `config` folder, with one query per line.
+- Full derpibooru search syntax MAY be available.
+If your query works on the site but not in this script, please send a private message to my account "misspelledletter" on derpibooru
+- Example of query list.
 ````
 Tag1
 tag_2
 tag+3
 T4g 4
+tag-five || tag-six
 ````
 - Run derpibooru_dl again to download your set.
 - After a tag has been processed, it will be written to the file `derpibooru_done_list.txt`, in the `config` folder.